White Sox put OF Leury Garcia on DL

-CHICAGO — The Chicago White Sox have placed outfielder Leury Garcia on the 10-day disabled list with a left hamstring strain.
+CHICAGO — The Chicago White Sox placed outfielder Leury Garcia on the 10-day disabled list on Monday with a left hamstring strain.

-The White Sox also optioned catcher Dustin Garneau to Triple-A Charlotte before Monday night’s game against the New York Yankees.
+The White Sox also optioned catcher Dustin Garneau to Triple-A Charlotte before their series opener against the New York Yankees.
 Catcher Kevan Smith was activated from the paternity list, and outfielder Ryan LaMarre was brought up from Charlotte.

 Garcia got hurt during Sunday’s 8-7 victory at Tampa Bay.
 Garcia, who has made at least one start at six different positions this season, is batting .280 with four homers, 31 RBIs and 11 steals.